 Utilize storage solutions

 There are certain items in your house that you may want to hide or store away.
 But after some time, your closets and basement become unbearable to sift through, and you begin hating those spaces.
+Thankfully, there are ways to organize your things to make them easier to find!

 Professional organizer Laura Cattano says that “the objective of getting organized isn’t to hide everything you own” necessarily, but to utilize what she calls “open and closed storage.”

 Closed storage, on the other hand, is the storage you’d typically think of when you store things in closets or in your basement.
+These storage solutions are often used to house larger items or seasonal decorations in a way that keeps the clutter out of sight.
+And, of course, proper labeling can help keep this storage organized.

 Both types of storage help to keep your organization controlled and readily available.